robcarver17/pysystemtrade/docs/backtesting.md

 data=csvFuturesSimData(csv_data_paths=dict(csvFuturesAdjustedPricesData = "private.system_name.adjusted_price_data"))
 system=futures_system(data=data)
 ```
-Notice that we use python style "." internal references within a project, we don't give actual path names.
+Notice that we use Python style "." internal references within a project, we don't give actual path names.
 See [here](#file-names) for how to specify filenames in pysystemtrade.

 The full list of keys that you can use in the `csv_data_paths` are:
 * `csvFuturesInstrumentData` (configuration and costs)